jimmysoda/wikiquote-tweet-awslambda/README.md

 # wikiquote-tweet-awslambda
- An AWS Lambda to tweet a random quote from wikiquote.org.
+ An AWS Lambda to tweet a random quote from wikiquote.org and a matching image from pixabay.com upon pressing an AWS IoT Button.

 Summary
 -------

 An AWS Lambda application written in Python 3.x to tweet a randomly-selected inspirational quote from wikiquote.org with a matching image from pixabay.com.
+The AWS Lambda expects an event in the format sent by the AWS IoT Button.

 Learn more about the AWS IoT button, i.e., the programmable Amazon Dash button, at https://aws.amazon.com/iotbutton/.